St Mary's Cathedral, Edinburgh (Catholic)

 The Metropolitan Cathedral of Our Lady of the Assumption, also known as St Mary's Metropolitan Cathedral, is a Roman Catholic church in Edinburgh, Scotland.
-It is the seat of the Archbishop of Saint Andrews and Edinburgh and the mother church of Scots Catholicism.
-The cathedral church is located at the East End of New Town in the city center.
+It is the seat of the Archbishop of Saint Andrews and Edinburgh and is the mother church of the Archdiocese of St Andrews and Edinburgh.
+The cathedral is located in the section of Broughton Street between York Place and Leith Street in the East End of the New Town in the city centre.
+It is a category B listed building.

 History

 The Chapel of St Mary's was opened in 1814 and was originally designed by James Gillespie Graham.
 It was built in replacement of the Chapel of St Andrew the Apostle on Blackfriars Wynd (which had been tolerated despite Scotland not recognising the Catholic faith).
 The construction of a purpose-built church recognised a broad acceptance of the faith by 1814.

 The church was considerably embellished over the years, and in 1878 (upon the restoration of the Scottish hierarchy), it became the pro-cathedral of the new Archdiocese of St Andrews and Edinburgh.
 It was renamed the Metropolitan Cathedral on 5 July 1886, with all the rights and privileges appertaining to such a church.
 It contains the National Shrine of Saint Andrew.

+It was made a category B listed building in 1970.

 Pope John Paul II visited St Mary's in May 1982, as part of his pastoral visit to Scotland.

 Architecture

-The building was designed in 1813–1814 in the neo-perpendicular style by James Gillespie Graham, with additional designs by Augustus Pugin.
+The building was designed in 1813–14 in the neo-perpendicular style by James Gillespie Graham, with additional designs by Augustus Pugin.

-In 1892, a fire at the neighbouring Theatre Royal required changes to the cathedral.
+In 1892 a fire at the neighbouring Theatre Royal required changes to the cathedral.
 Arches were made in the side walls and aisles were added on both sides, designed by John Biggar.
 The sanctuary was extended backwards by three bays of arches.

 The war memorial and high altar were added in 1921, designed by Reginald Fairlie.
 A baldachino was added in 1927.
-In 1932, the height of the roof was increased by Reid and Forbes.
+In 1932 the height of the roof was increased by Reid and Forbes.

-In the 1970s, the front of the cathedral was opened up due to the demolition of tenement buildings.
+In the 1970s the front of the cathedral was opened up due to the demolition of tenement buildings.
 The porch and baptistery were replaced by a larger porch, designed by T. Harley Haddow, and the sanctuary was remodelled to meet the requirements of the Second Vatican Council.